ponoor/step-series-support/docs/technical-informations/compile-the-arduino-sketch_en.md

 - Compiling from Arduino IDE

 ### Compiling from PlatformIO
-The step-series firmware is developed with [PlatformIO](https://platformio.org/), an extension for Visual Studio Code.
+The step-series firmware is developed with [PlatformIO](https://platformio.org/).
 Each repository of STEP400/800 has a dedicated directory for a platformIO.
 You can open this folder from "Open Project" menu of PlatformIO.
 All dependencies are installed automatically when you compile the project first time.

 ### Compiling from ArduinoIDE
 If you want to compile the project with the original Arduino IDE from [Arduino.cc](https://www.arduino.cc/), following setups are necessary.